 KIMO is committed to the development of sustainable coastal communities by:

-Preventing pollution of the seas and coastal waters of North Western Europe and preserving, improving and enhancing them for future generations
+Preventing pollution of the seas and coastal waters of North Western Europe and preserving, enhancing and enhancing them for future generations

 Protecting coastal communities from the impacts of marine pollution and climate change.